Akhil-Eaga/FIPS-Data-Entry-System/README.md

 ## Role of each code file:
 1) index.html - Contains the HTML code that renders the front end
-2) styles.css - This is CSS file used to add a bit of styling and layout to the front end
+2) newstyles.css - This is CSS file used to add a bit of styling and layout to the front end
 3) script.js - Adds functionality to the front end FIPS system
+4) styles.css - This file contains the old styling css rules (not currently used in the FIPS styling)

 ## Features available:
 1) Automatic sorting of the sleep data